eecs485staff/issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+Which project?
+Add a GitHub label using the side bar, then delete this.

 ## Describe the bug
 A clear and concise description of what the bug is.
 Here are a few ideas.